Why is this medication prescribed?

 Before taking thiamine,

-- tell your doctor and pharmacist if you are allergic to thiamine or any other drugs.
+- tell your doctor and pharmacist if you are allergic to thiamine, any other medications, or any of the ingredients in thiamine products.
+Ask your pharmacist for a list of the ingredients.

 What special dietary instructions should I follow?